Urwa9550/DevsNetwrokingApp-NodeJs/readme.md

 app.use('/getAllData', (err, req, res, next)=>{
     //wild card error handling
-    // make sure to add this only at the end of other route handlers, so that if anything breaks, u ccan caught it over here
+    // make sure to add this only at the end of other route handlers, so that if anything breaks, u can caught it over here
-    // always use try and catcch
+    // always use try and catch
     try{
-      /**  throw new Error("Error xyz"); // on this line an error will occur due to which catch block will run */ res.send("user data sent"); // thiis line will not execute bcz of the above throw new Error() line
+      /**  throw new Error("Error xyz"); // on this line an error will occur due to which catch block will run */ res.send("user data sent"); // this line will not execute bcz of the above throw new Error() line

     }catch(err){
         res.status(500).send("Internal Server Error");